JeyDotC/peter-hudson.github.com/index.md

 ---
 layout: page
 title: Hello World!
+Welcome to Peter Hudson
 tagline: Personal Home Page
 ---
 {% include JB/setup %}

 # Hello
 **And thank you for taking the time to visit.**
 This is the beginning of a long journey, plenty more to come.
+This site is also viewable on <http://peter-hudson.github.io/>

 ## posts list.